Eastern Parkway–Brooklyn Museum station: Station layout

 There are two local tracks with two side platforms.
 The express tracks pass underneath the station and are not visible from the platforms.
-A large mosaic displays Eastern Parkway and Brooklyn Museum.
+The 2 train stops here at all times, while the 3 train stops here at all times except late nights.
+The 4 train serves the station only during late nights.
+The next station to the north is Grand Army Plaza, while the next station to the south is Franklin Avenue–Medgar Evers College.
+Fixed platform barriers, which are intended to prevent commuters falling to the tracks, are positioned near the platform edges.
+A large mosaic on the walls displays Eastern Parkway and Brooklyn Museum.

 In the eastern mezzanine are architectural ornaments from the Brooklyn Museum collection, installed during the 2003 renovation of the station.
+The station contains 78 ornaments, which include cornices and statues salvaged from demolished buildings.
 The platforms and the eastern mezzanine formerly displayed abstract art paintings created in 1991 by artist Pat Steir, collectively called the Brueghel Series.

 There is an emergency exit from the express level at the south end of each platform.
 There is a closed western mezzanine blocked by a tiled wall and a door on the west ends of both platforms; the entrances to this mezzanine have been covered with metal hatches on street level.

 Exits

 The only two exits to this station are from the east mezzanine.
 One exit is on the south side of Eastern Parkway, in front of the Brooklyn Museum; the elevator is located by this entrance.
 The other is in the pedestrian mall on the north side of Eastern Parkway, across the street from the Brooklyn Museum.